Do you want to have $100,000?

 Your first step has nothing to do with building up your savings.

 This means you have to stay positive, regardless of what is happening in life.

 I have read studies that if you place two people out in the wilderness, one person with all of the survival skills and a negative attitude and someone else with no survival skills and a positive attitude, the one with a positive attitude will survive.

-If you doubt yourself from the start, you really have no hope of reaching your goals.
-Learn to believe in yourself and think positively.
+If you doubt yourself from the start, you have no hope of reaching your goals.

 #2.
 Create Short-Term Goals